 Chesham Bois CE School

-At Chesham Bois, we teach music as part of our Independent Creative Curriculum.
+At Chesham Bois CE School, we teach music as part of our CBS Curriculum.
 Wherever possible in our planning, we use cross curricular links so that music is used effectively to support learning in other areas of the curriculum as well as being a subject in its own right.
 Our teaching of music is designed to support children who are musically talented and provide equal opportunities for all children to experience and appreciate music of all styles and genres.

 The aims of our music curriculum are: